 OPERA CRITICS IN THE MID-ATLANTIC REGION

 Critics.
 Why bother?
-Good question and we'll explore that issue in more depth in Blog posts as we go along (Update: See http://operagene.com/new-blog/2016/3/10/aw4nnn91rmjvyzvvklb0w5r14k3jmn?rq=critics and http://operagene.com/new-blog/2016/7/25/new-feature-show-the-critics-some-love).
+Good question and I will revisit the issue in Blog posts as we go along (Update: See http://operagene.com/new-blog/2016/3/10/aw4nnn91rmjvyzvvklb0w5r14k3jmn?rq=critics and http://operagene.com/new-blog/2016/7/25/new-feature-show-the-critics-some-love).
 Personally, I seek out reviews.
 In general, I find that reviews by professional critics add to my knowledge of and appreciation for opera, and provide opinions for me to agree or disagree with.
 For this section, I will just list critics who review opera in the mid-Atlantic region, the publications they work for, and a little info on their qualifications, as best I can discover.
 This page will be updated and expanded from time to time as I learn about more critics and their backgrounds.

 Robert Croan, Pittsburgh Post-Gazette (http://search.queryly.com/post-gazette.aspx?query=Robert%20Croan): Bio info not found.
 Mr. Croan is now retired, but writes occassional frelance articles for PPG.